apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/010-installing-the-apache-drill-sandbox.md

               You can access the host via SSH by ssh mapr@localhost -p 2222 Log in to this virtual machine: Linux/Windows <Alt+F2>, Mac OS X <Options+F5>

-       **Note:** The URL provided corresponds to the Web Console in Apache Drill.
+       **Note:** The URL provided corresponds to the Web UI in Apache Drill.

-10. Navigate to [localhost:8047](http://localhost:8047) to experience the Drill Web Console, or log into the sandbox through the command line.
+10. Navigate to [localhost:8047](http://localhost:8047) to experience the Drill Web UI, or log into the sandbox through the command line.
        * Login using ssh as described in ["Getting to Know the Sandbox"]({{site.baseurl}}/docs/getting-to-know-the-drill-sandbox).
 When prompted, enter `mapr` as the login name and password.
        * Alternatively, access the command line on the VM: Press Alt+F2 on Windows or Option+F5 on Mac.